Concentrate and specialize – common old-school business advice

-These were the echoing calls of management consultants starting from the late 1990s, and the parrot mantra is still alive.
-Unfortunately, many sustainable businesses, sometimes with 100+ year sustainable history, heeded their advice with a vengeance and have now either disappeared or been acquired in a firesale, destroying a massive amount of entrepreneurial power.
+These were the echoing calls of management consultants starting from the late 1990s.
+Even today, this parrot mantra is still alive.
+Unfortunately, many sustainable businesses, sometimes with 100+ year sustainable history, heeded their advice with a vengeance.
+That means they have now either disappeared or been acquired in a firesale firesale – destroying a massive amount of entrepreneurial power.

 The core business dogma is catchy and easy, but it has one major flaw: The world changes around you, often very quickly due to technological innovation or due to Covid-19 -like global shocks.
 Therefore, your core business is a continuously moving target.